Never forget the struggles of conflict with these Japanese World War II films

 “Fires on the Plain” (“Nobi,” 1959)

 Kon Ichikawa is domestically more celebrated for “The Burmese Harp” (1956), a haunting drama about a Japanese soldier who stays in Burma (now Myanmar) after his country’s surrender to bury his dead comrades, but “Fires on the Plain” is a rare honest depiction of the war’s harsh realities for Japanese soldiers in the field.
-Based on a novel by Shohei Ooka and set in the Philippines in the dying days of the war, the film focuses on a starving Japanese soldier (Eiji Funakoshi) who struggles to stay alive and even resorts to cannibalism after his comrades are slaughtered by an American ambush.
+Based on a novel by Shohei Ooka and set in the Philippines in the dying days of the war, the film focuses on a starving Japanese soldier (Eiji Funakoshi) who struggles to stay alive after his comrades are slaughtered by an American ambush and the survivors resort to cannibalism.
 (Available on Amazon Prime.)

 “Hoodlum Soldier” (“Heitai Yakuza,” 1965)